 Effective safety messaging begins when an organization states that safety is important.
 The second step is how the organization follows through on that message.

-Organizations that set clear safety goals, communicate the importance of safety to their employees, and act on what they say reap the benefits of a safety culture.
-They find their employees more engaged while lowering injuries and accidents from safety issues.
-It’s necessary to build out each incremental point in-between to fully realize an organization’s safety action plan.
+Organizations that set clear safety goals, communicate the importance of safety to their employees, and act on what they say, reap the benefits of a proactive safety culture.
+These organizations find their employees more engaged while reducing the number of near misses, incidents and injuries sustained by employees..
+It’s necessary to build out each incremental point in between to fully realize an organization’s safety action plan.
 But the main pillars are straightforward: Communication and action.

-Employers going through the motions hanging signs and handing out materials without following through to ensure actual safety protocols are maintained are doing a disservice to themselves and their employees.
+Employers going through the motions, hanging signs and handing out materials without following through to ensure safety protocols are being maintained are doing a disservice to themselves and to their employees.
 A sign that says that proper lockout procedures should be followed is worthless if there is no accountability that the procedures are actually being followed.
-Worse still is if an organization cannot say whether the procedures are being followed or not.

 From the Top Down

-Organizational leaders should distribute safety materials and should also be auditing that procedures and standards are implemented.
-This communicates to the rest of the team that safety is treated as importantly as the signs, emails, and brochures around them say it is.
-And leaders that can call-out progress and improvements in safety with concrete examples drive employees to adhere to safe work habits for their own chance to be recognized and acknowledged.
+language into applicable policies and procedures, employees will trust that the company truly values them and their safety.
+Leaders who can call out progress and improvements in safety with concrete examples drive employees to adhere to safe work habits for their own chance to be recognized and acknowledged.

 Call and Response

-The best communicators are also good listeners.
-Which is why part of sending an effective safety message is also listening to employees.
-Because these are the people in an organization that actually put safety theories into practice.
-They will be the ones to say which processes are effective, which processes need work, and how workstreams can improve overall.
+The best communicators are good listeners.
+This is why part of sending an effective safety message is also listening to employees.
+Employees will be the ones to say which processes are effective, which processes need additional work, and how workstreams can improve overall.

-Leaders should constantly look to improve their safety standards as this creates more efficient teams and workflows and reduces risks and hazards.
-Actively sourcing feedback from employees and implementing changes based on the most common issues makes improvements easier to find and address.
-Because organizations that make safety a conversation rather than a lecture have workers that feel more respected and that are more willing to go out of their way to ensure safety is the top priority.
+Leaders should constantly look to improve their safety standards as this creates more efficient teams and workflows which will also reduce risks and hazards.
+Actively sourcing feedback from employees and implementing changes based on the most common issues makes safety improvements easier to find and address.
+Organizations that make safety a conversation rather than a lecture helps employees feel more respected and more willing to go out of their way to ensure safety is the top priority.

-But leaders also need to familiarize their employees with the language of safety.
-Enrolling employees in safety workshops provides common safety foundations and leadership skills to boost employee confidence when bringing attention to potential hazards.
-It also shows employees that leadership cares enough about them to provide them with additional knowledge and skills to advocate for themselves while growing their professional talents.
+Leaders also need to familiarize their employees with the language of safety.
+Enrolling employees in external safety training can provide employees with common safety foundations and leadership skills to boost their confidence when bringing attention to potential hazards.
+It also shows employees that leadership cares enough about them to provide them with additional knowledge and skills while growing their professional talents.

-Optimum Safety Management can further help employers better engage with their employees by providing a thorough snapshot of an organization’s safety needs with the P3 Safety Culture Analysis™.
-Optimum utilizes 30 unique KPIs to presents a fundamental view of the business’s current safety landscape to work with organizational leaders to build a specific action plan that establishes and strengthens an internal safety culture.
-This helps an organization craft safety messaging around their holistic safety action plan and the follow-up steps to ensure their goals are met.
+Amerisafe Group can further help employers better engage with their employees by providing a thorough snapshot of an organization’s safety needs with the P3 Safety Culture Analysis™.
+Amerisafe Group (ACSS) utilizes 30 unique KPIs to present a fundamental view of the business’s current safety landscape to work with organizational leaders to build a specific action plan that establishes and strengthens an internal safety culture.
+This helps an organization craft safety messaging around its holistic safety action plan and the follow-up steps to ensure its goals are met.

-Optimum Safety Management provides the information and services to help companies develop safety leaders and improve overall safety performance.
-For more information on how Optimum Safety Management can assist with your businesses’ safety needs, contact an expert today, or reach out via phone at 630-759-9908.
+Amerisafe Group provides the information and services to help companies develop safety leaders and improve overall safety performance.